Leon Day: Later life and legacy

 In his post-baseball career, Day worked as a bartender in Newark before returning to his hometown in Baltimore in 1970, where he held a position as a security guard until 1979.
 Before Day's death in 1995, there were numerous efforts to celebrate his career and induct Day into the Baseball Hall of Fame in Cooperstown, a long-time dream of his.
 One such effort was made by Mayor Kurt Schmoke who declared January 31, 1992, Leon Day's Day in Baltimore.
 Governor William Donald Schaefer made a similar proclamation for Annapolis later that same year on May 10.
+Day threw out the ceremonial first pitch to Pat Borders at the 1993 Major League Baseball All-Star Game.
 Day's discreet demeanor and humble personality often understated his several accomplishments, most likely leading to him being overlooked by the Baseball Hall of Fame's voting committee.
 After falling short one vote of being inducted in 1993, Day was elected to the Hall of Fame on March 7, 1995.
 Six days later, Day died of heart failure while in hospice at St. Agnes Hospital in Baltimore; he was 78 years old.

 Impossible to ignore was Day's disparity to his rival, Paige.
 Historians have noted that Paige had a boisterous approach compared to Day's reserved demeanor; Paige was tall and Day was short and slender; and Paige worked hard to promote his name while Day shied away from attention.
 The pitchers' infrequent head-to-head matchups led to remarkable pitching duels, three of which Day won.

 Posthumous efforts were designed to honor Day.
 Baltimore renamed a west city park in 1997, refurbished with a baseball field and a sign welcoming visitors to "Negro League Hall of Famer Leon Day Park".
 Day's widow, Geraldine, established the Leon Day Foundation in 2001 to sponsor organized sports and preserve the cultural significance of the Negro leagues.

 In 2013, the Bob Feller Act of Valor Award honored Day as one of 37 Baseball Hall of Fame members for his service in the United States Army during World War II.